SandhyaReddyB/pig-game/README.md

 - The player can also choose to Hold, which means his Round Score gets added to his Global Score.
 And turn goes to the next player
 - The first player to reach Winning score on Global Score Wins the game.

+Want to play the game?
+Here is the URL, https://sandhyareddyb.github.io/pig-game/